Lambda-Web-38/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Closure is used to separate the personalDice function from the globally declared variables.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+Parameter can change, roll function stays

 c.
 What is the lexical scope of `newRoll`?
+its parent function

 ### Task 2c - Exit Ticket